11027649/ABM_project/README.md

-# ABM_project
+# ABM project: Traffic!
-Making an ABM model for the ABM course in the UvA Master Computational Science.
+For the ABM project in our Master, we will try to implement an Agent-Based traffic model.

 ## Authors
+Cormac Berkery,
-Jordan Earle
+Jordan Earle,
+Steven Schoenmaker,
+Natasja Wezel (11027649),
 Linda Wouters
-Steven Schoenmaker
-Cormac Berkery
-Natasja Wezel